samdalvai/react-spring-fs-template/README.md

-# memory-notes
-A web application for keeping notes and knowledge.
+# React Spring full stack application template
-The application architecture is based on a backend API with `Java Spring Boot` along with a `PostgreSQL` database, and a frontend application with `React`.
+A template for a full stack web application based on a backend API with `Java Spring Boot` along with a `PostgreSQL` database and a frontend application With `React Typescript`, configured with `Vite` and `Tailwind CSS`.
+The frontend application includes basic routing with login, sign up and a home page.
+The backend application includes user authentication, registration and API endpoint protection with `Spring Security`, the database integration is configured with `Spring Data`.

 # Table of contents
 * [How to configure](#how-to-configure)